Coronation Mass (Mozart): Scoring

 The work is scored for SATB soloists and chorus, 2 violins, "Bassi", 2 oboes, 2 horns, 2 trumpets, timpani, 3 trombones (which reinforce the alto, tenor and bass choral parts) and organ.
 In most modern performances several players are used for some of the orchestral parts.
 Notable is the lack of violas, typical of music written for Salzburg, and the vague name "basses" for the stave shared by organ, bassoon (specified only in the Credo), cello and double bass.
-Among the original parts is one for "violone", a slippery term sometimes implying a 16′ bass but also used for the 8′ bass violin.
+Among the original parts is one for "violone", a slippery term sometimes implying a sixteen-foot bass but also used for the eight-foot bass violin.

 The solo vocal parts would originally have been sung by members of the choir, and are notated on the same staves as the choral parts in Mozart's autograph score.

 The horn parts appear on separate sheets at the end of the autograph score and it is unclear whether they were a later addition by Mozart, although they were composed by him before the end of 1779.
 The horn parts became separated from the main score, and were omitted from the 1802 edition by Breitkopf & Härtel.
 The horn parts are sometimes considered as optional.